• Skip to primary navigation

 You already have AGEs in your body.
 You acquire additional from food.
 They're naturally in uncooked meat.
 Cooking meat results in the formation of more new AGEs in the meat.

-Though AGES are high in fat per gram, but meat will contribute to more intake since it's served in large quantities than fat.
+Though AGES are high in fat per gram, the meat will contribute to more intake since it's served in larger quantities than fat.

-Grilling, broiling, frying, roasting, and baking propagate and accelerates the formation of new AGEs.
+Grilling, broiling, frying, roasting, and baking propagate and accelerate the formation of new AGEs.

 Trans Fats

-Trans fats are found in food originated from animals and are also found in partially hydrogenated vegetable oils.
+Trans fats are found in food originate from animals and are also found in partially hydrogenated vegetable oils.

 Take note; partially hydrogenated oils contain transfats while fully hydrogenated oils don't.